Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 - To make this recipe lighter, use yogurt in place of some or all of the mayonnaise.

-The creamy dressing for this easy coleslaw recipe is homemade but ready in about 2 minutes.
-It’s so good!
+The creamy dressing for coleslaw is homemade and ready in about 2 minutes.
+It’s so much better than bottled!
+It’s creamy and a little tangy!

-We know that KFC coleslaw is great with chicken but we love this fresh crisp version even more.
-We love it with any kind of bbq dish.
+We know that KFC coleslaw is great with chicken, but we love this fresh crisp version even more.
+We love it with any kind of BBQ dish, from ribs to chicken.

 - Air Fryer Chicken Drumsticks and Crispy Air Fryer French Fries.